MartianMadman/RFG_Madmod/Readme.txt

 \Changelog v0.9b/
 -Increase distance at which EDF will spot the player with a threatening weapon.
 Will become hostile when player is seen carrying them for long enough.
--Increase amount of EDF control in Eos by 410.
-This will be the last time a change like this is needed.
-Only takes effect with a new game.
 -Add modmanager config options.
 Vehicle fov, satellite artillery cam fov, melee auto-targeting, and vehicle cam auto-centering.
 -Improve overall visual quality by reducing ambient lighting brightness to make shadows and shaded objects darker.
 -Increase max speed of all vehicles.
 Be aware that the faster you go the worse the vehicle will handle.
+-Increase amount of EDF control in Eos by 410.
+Only takes effect with a new game.
 -Reduce size of blood decals.
 They are still fairly large with this change.
 -Tweaks to rfg_stress_controls.xtbl again.